Azure-Samples/serverless-keyvault-secret-rotation-handling/README.md

 - azure-logic-apps
 ---

-# Handling KeyVault secret changes utilized by an Azure Function
+# Handling KeyVault secret rotation changes utilized by an Azure Function

 This sample showcases one way to handle when a KeyVault secret used by your Azure Function is "rolled" or updated as part of normal security operations in your organizations.